pulentcom/pulent.github.io/_posts/2020-01-02-video-meetings.md

 ![](/assets/img/markus-spiske-D-QiXQgJxzA-unsplash.jpg)

-One great thing resulting from coronavirus situation is that now it is easier than ever to substitute real in-person meetings with virtual.
-But is it the same or are we are losing something without even realizing it.
+One great thing resulting from COVID-19 situation is that now it is easier than ever to substitute real in-person meetings with virtual.
+Everyone, including their [goat](https://www.theguardian.com/technology/2020/may/21/animal-zoom-calls-coronavirus-lockdown), is on Zoom nowdays.
+But is it the same, or are we losing something without even realizing it.

-"Hell is other people" is now famous quote by Sartre from his play No Exit:
+"Hell is other people" is a famous quote by Sartre from his play No Exit:

 > "All those eyes intent on me.
 Devouring me...
 So this is hell.
 I’d never have believed it.
 You remember all we were told about the torture-chambers, the fire and brimstone, the “burning marl.”
 Old wives’ tales!
 There’s no need for red-hot pokers.
 HELL IS OTHER PEOPLE!"